 Effective remediation for students with learning disorders (mathematics) emphasises learning through direct and explicit instruction as well as deliberate and distributed practice.
 Helping students to understand the logic and patterns within mathematics allows them to make stronger connections to their long-term memory, as well as freeing up valuable working memory space by only having students commit a core group of key facts to memory.
 Consolidation of these core key facts is best achieved through the use of multisensory programs that utilize concrete manipulatives and visuals along with ‘over-learning’ by way of abundant practise in varied contexts.

 A learning disorder with specific impairments in literacy refers to any specific condition which significantly impairs a student’s learning in the area of literacy.
-Such conditions are not indicative of impaired intelligence, but instead are characterised by significant difficulty in one specific learning area.
+Such conditions are not indicative of impaired intelligence, but instead are characterised by significant difficulty in one (or more) specific learning area.
 This results in students tending to receive, process and learn information differently to their peers.
 As such, those affected often do not respond to traditional educational methods, instead requiring intervention which is tailored towards their individual learning needs.

 A learning disorder with specific impairments in language is characterised by a diminished ability to understand and produce language.
 As distinct from speech disorders (such as stuttering), such impairments are frequently phonological in nature and may include issues with vocabulary, recognition of meaning and concept formation.

-The Sounds-Write program aims to impart a comprehensive understanding of how the English alphabet works, allowing students to write more effectively using phonetic (sound-based) techniques.
+The Sounds-Write program aims to impart comprehensive understanding of how the English alphabet works, allowing students to write more effectively using phonetic (sound-based) techniques.
 This ensures that even if spelling is not entirely accurate, meaning may still be effectively conveyed, and facilitates the systematic learning of how words are spelt in English as students progress.
 All common spellings for the 44 sounds in English are covered, with gradual progression into larger polysyllabic words.
-At ACES we tend to use this program among younger students to enhance written expression from an early stage, providing a strong foundation for future progression in improving literacy.
+At ACES (Inc.) we tend to use this program for younger students to enhance written expression from an early age, providing a strong foundation for future progression in improving literacy.